netboxify/monlix-rewarded-video-sdk/README.md

   //However, you can skip this part if you wanna use the default configuration.
 This configuration is totally optional.
 ```

-#### Finally, if you wanna get the ad from the network and display, you use this :
+#### After that, build the ad by giving the builder an activity, a fragment container, and IDs for the network (Mandatory)
 ```kotlin
   adBuilder.build(
     hostActivity = this, //Activity that hosts the ad